Cosmic Ray Ionization of Low-Excitation Lines in Active Galactic Nuclei and Starburst Galaxies: Galaxies

 NGC 1068 is another one of the closest and brightest active galaxies, classified as a Seyfert 2, located at a distance of $\sim$14.4 Mpc.
 NGC 1068 played a key role in the establishment of the unified model for AGN \citep{Bland_Hawthorn_1997}, which reconciles the two populations of Seyfert galaxies (types 1 and 2) to a simple orientation effect of an obscuring torus, as it shows broad optical permitted lines in its polarized spectrum.
 It has a relatively high bolometric luminosity of $\rm L_{bol} \sim 2.6\times 10^{44} erg\, s^{-1}$ \citep{spinoglio2024}.

 From X-ray to radio wavelengths, NGC 1068 is known to contain radio jets \citep{Bland_Hawthorn_1997, Mutie_2024}.
-Its activity appears to be limited to ionization cones centered on the AGN, which cross the disc plane at an inclination of $\sim45^\circ$ and are roughly aligned with the inner radio jet \citep{Gallimore_1996, Bland_Hawthorn_1997}.
-This means that the nuclear radiation field immediately affects the interstellar medium of the disc situated in the north-east and south-west direction \citep{Cecil_1990, Bland_Hawthorn_1997, Gallimore_2004}.
+Its activity appears to be limited to ionization cones centered on the AGN, which cross the disk plane at an inclination of $\sim45^\circ$ and are roughly aligned with the inner radio jet \citep{Gallimore_1996, Bland_Hawthorn_1997}.
+This means that the nuclear radiation field immediately affects the interstellar medium of the disk situated in the north-east and south-west direction \citep{Cecil_1990, Bland_Hawthorn_1997, Gallimore_2004}.

 There are evident outflows in the ionized \citep{Cecil_1990, Barbosa_2014}, atomic \citep{Saito_2022} and molecular gas \citep{Garcia_2016, Gallimore_2016, Saito_2022}, possibly driven by the radio jet intercepting the disk \citep{Cecil_1990, Mutie_2024}.
 Strong starburst activity is seen in the galaxy, centered on a notable starburst ring that has a radius of around 1-1.5 kpc \citep{spinoglio2012, Garcia_2016}.